 - Take a blood thinning (anticoagulant) or steroid drug

-- Take other drugs containing prescription or nonprescription NSAIDs [aspirin, ibuprofen, naproxen, or others]
+- Take other drugs containing or non NSAIDs [aspirin, ibuprofen, naproxen, or others]

 - Have 3 or more alcoholic drinks every day while using this product

 - Take more or for a longer time than directed

 - In children under 12 years of age because this product contains too much medication for children under this age

 - If have ever had an allergic reaction to any other pain reliever/fever reducer

 - If are now taking a monoamine oxidase inhibitor (MAOI) (certain drugs for depression, psychiatric, or emotional conditions, or Parkinsons disease), or for 2 weeks after stopping the MAOI drug

 - If do not know if drug contains an MAOI, ask a doctor or pharmacist before taking this product